Determinant and Trace Calculator

 • For eigenvalues \(\lambda_1, \ldots, \lambda_n\): \(\operatorname{tr}(A) = \lambda_1 + \cdots + \lambda_n\)

-This calculator uses elementary row operations4 to reduce \(A\) to an upper-triangular matrix \(U\), then computes \(\det(A)\) as the product of the diagonal entries of \(U\) times the product of the elementary matrix determinants.
+• \(n \ge 5\): elementary row operations4 reduce \(A\) to an upper-triangular matrix \(U\); then \(\det(A)\) is the product of the diagonal entries of \(U\) times the product of the elementary matrix determinants.

 Set matrix dimension

-Enter the matrix size n and click Generate Matrix to create an n×n input grid.
+Enter the matrix size n and click Generate Matrix for an empty n×n grid, or Random Matrix to fill it with random integers.

 Display values as: